 and Does "Organic" Mean Healthy?

-.
+.)
 The only way to know is to test feed.
-So claiming the merit of a food because it does not have supposedly allergenic ingredients that have been used successfully for thousands of years (such as corn, soy, wheat, etc.), and instead has rice, potato, peas, buckwheat, tapioca, etc., is misleading.
+So claiming the merit of a food because it does not have supposedly allergenic ingredients that have been used successfully for thousands of years, such as grains, and instead has rice, potato, peas, buckwheat, tapioca, etc., is misleading.
 The key to immune health and food tolerance is variety and rotation, not finding the "one perfect food" without a supposed allergenic ingredient.
-See Allergen Free
+(See Allergen Free

 Organic foods produced at sustainable farms are a step in the right direction.
 But no one thing is ever the answer to everything, especially with respect to the complexity of health.
 Merely being pesticide and herbicide free in order to garner the organic label does not mean the products are produced in a sustainable way using permaculture methods.
 That issue aside, promoting a pet food to be fed exclusively meal after meal just because it is organic, misses the point.
-It will increase susceptibility to toxicity since even organic foods can contain tens of thousands of natural toxins.
+Such feeding of starch-based foods will increase susceptibility to toxicity since even organic foods can contain tens of thousands of natural toxins.
 Good nutrition cannot be obtained by feeding the same food meal after meal.
 Whether organic or not, foods need to be rotated to optimize nutrition and avoid toxicity.
-See Does "Organic" Mean Healthy?
+(See Does "Organic" Mean Healthy?

-The term "human grade" has more to do with language and aesthetics than nutrition and health.
+The term "human grade" is about language and aesthetics, not nutrition and health.
 In the wild, eating the ideal diet, pets consume nothing that is human grade.
 They eat the dead, dying, diseased, and disabled ("4-D" meats) and thrive so long as there is sufficient food available.
 On the other hand, "human grade" white meat, white flour, white rice, white sugar, white salt, candy, pop, hydrogenated oils, and additives can starve pets of nutrients and cause severe disease.
-Claiming that a pet food is human grade is a play on human ignorance.
-See chapter 9 of The Truth About Pet Foods
+Using the "human grade" slogan to sell pet foods is misleading and distracting from what is truly important in pet feeding.
+(See chapter 9 of The Truth About Pet Foods

 and The Pet Food Ingredient Game

 I am not comfortable with genetically modified foods.
 Not only is such modification not necessary to provide the world's food supply, nobody knows the long range consequences.
-No intervention by humans into the natural order changing it has ever resulted in more benefit than harm.
-Modern medical intervention (other than crisis care) is a case in point.
-More death and suffering result from these interventions than from any other cause.
-See Stopping the Number One Killer
+No intervention by humans into the natural order changing it has ever resulted in more benefit than harm. (see GMO

 Everyone knows the cost of select cuts of meat at the grocer.
-They also know the cost of pet foods.
+We also know the cost of pet foods.
 Nevertheless, some pet food producers portray their products as containing prime steaks, barbecued chicken, grilled salmon, and the like.
 A half-pound grilled salmon dinner can easily cost $20 in a restaurant.
-So how can a grilled salmon pet food that is processed in a ten + million dollar plant, spiked with vitamins, minerals, and other expensive ingredients, packaged expensively, shipped and marked up through salespeople, distributors, and retailers cost something like fifty cents for a half-pound?
+So how can a grilled salmon pet food that is processed in a twnty + million dollar plant, spiked with vitamins, minerals, and other expensive ingredients, packaged expensively, shipped and marked up through salespeople, distributors, and retailers cost something like fifty cents for a half-pound?
 It can't.
-Honesty and character matter.
 If you are being misled into believing you are receiving something you are not, then why should claims about the healthiness of the food be believed either?
-See chapter 9 of The Truth About Pet Foods
+(See chapter 9 of The Truth About Pet Foods

 Just because a food is marketed by prescription is no reason to believe the food is either healthy or safe to be fed at every meal.
 Many such foods contain a variety of low quality ingredients–such as food fractions, additives, sugars, and starches–that are known to cause, not prevent or reverse disease.
 The best prescription for health is whole natural foods that mimic the genetic expectation of the animal.
-Any company theme other than this, even if presented as high tech medicine, is misleading.
-See The Myth of "100% Complete and Balanced" Processed Pet Foods
+(See The Myth of "100% Complete and Balanced" Processed Pet Foods

-Many pet food producers target food cosmetics rather than real nutrition.
 Flavors, shapes, packaging, bonuses, discounts, coupons, pricing, guarantees and the like are essentially unrelated to health and nutrition.
-Nutrition is serious business, not recreation to be promoted with balloons and raffles.
-See Fluff, Puff, and Smoke
+Nutrition is a serious health matter, not recreation to be promoted with balloons and raffles.
+(See Fluff, Puff, and Smoke

-Since nutritional science is a rapidly growing and expanding field of knowledge, a producer truly interested in pet health should be innovative.
-Adapting new knowledge to formulations, processing, packaging and education should be ongoing and these innovations should be clearly communicated to consumers.
-Most pet food companies don't lead, they follow.
-Consumer should seek leaders, not followers.
-See Special Wysong Pet Food Features
+Since nutritional science is a rapidly growing and expanding field of knowledge, a producer interested in pet health should be innovative.
+Adapting new knowledge to formulations, processing, packaging and education should be ongoing and evident.